adamsilver/fdpb/03-Book-A-Flight.md

 - `aria-owns="combobox-options"` connects the text box to the menu by `id`.
 - `autocomplete="off"` stops browsers showing their suggestions and interfering with those offered the component itself.

-Option attributes:
+Option notes:

 - `role="option"` to announce it as an option in the list.
 - `aria-selected` to indicate the selected option.

-Status box attributes:
+Status box notes:

 - `aria-role="status" announces the status.
 For example, *2 results available.*
 - `aria-live="polite" announces the status when the user stops typing.
 Ensuring they aren't interrupted.